raystack/siren/docs/docs/tour/2alerting_rules_subscriptions_overview.md

 ## 2.2 Register a Receiver

 Siren supports several types of receiver to send notification to.
 For this tour, let's pick the simplest receiver: `file`.
+If the receiver is not added in Siren yet, you could add one using `siren receiver create`.
+See [receiver guide](/docs/docs/guides/receiver.md) to explore more on how to work with `siren receiver` command.

 With `file` receiver, all published notifications will be written to a file.
 Let's create a receivers `file` using Siren CLI.

+> We welcome all contributions to add new type of receiver plugins.
+See [Extend](/docs/docs/extend/adding_new_receiver.md) section to explore how to add a new type of receiver plugin to Siren

 Prepare receiver detail and register the receiver with Siren CLI.
 ```bash  title=receiver_2.yaml